brewaa/stellar-checkout/README.md

 # StellarCheckout

-A javascript plugin with a responsive UI.

 StellarCheckout integrates e-commerce web sites with the Stellar.org blockchain allowing merchants to accept payment in lumens.

+It's a javascript plugin with a responsive UI.

 ## Installation